List of Airbus A220 orders and deliveries: Airbus A220

-In January 2019, confirmation of sales to JetBlue and Breeze Airways pushed the A220 order backlog to more than double that of the slightly larger A319neo.
+In January 2019, confirmation of sales to JetBlue and Moxy Airways (later Breeze Airways) pushed the A220 order backlog to more than double that of the slightly larger A319neo.
 Delta Air Lines ordered 15 further A220s for a total of 90 until 2023, including a conversion of 50 to the larger 130-seat A220-300 from 2020.
 Airbus acknowledged that competition between the A220-300 and the A319neo was resulting in fewer A319 orders, but confirmed that the A319neo will not be discontinued.
 In May 2019, a Delta Enhanced Equipment Trust Certificate report indicated the A220-100 mean appraised value was $34.1 million per aircraft, but there was wide variation.

 At the Paris Air Show 2019, Air Lease Corporation (ALC) signed a letter of intent for 50 A220-300s, thus becoming the first major leasing company to order the type.
 In July 2019, Air France–KLM announced a commitment for 60 A220-300s, plus options for a further 60 aircraft, to be delivered from September 2021 to replace Air France's A318 and A319 fleet.
 Air France noted its interest in converting some orders to a stretched variant of the A220.
 The Memorandum of Understanding (MOU) would bring the backlog to a total of 611 aircraft, although up to 110 of these are indefinitely deferred "ghost" orders recorded before the Airbus partnership.

 On 14 October 2019, Air Austral, France's Réunion Island-based airline, signed a firm order for three A220-300 aircraft as part of the renewal of its Medium and Short Haul fleet.

 At the November 2019 Dubai Air Show, the flag carrier Air Senegal signed an MoU for eight A220-300s, the airline's largest order so far.

 On 18 December 2019, the Air France–KLM airline holding company finally firmed up order for 60 Airbus A220s.